SAP-samples/abap-cheat-sheets/19_ABAP_for_Cloud_Development.md

     > **💡 Note**<br>
     > - The `IF_OO_ADT_CLASSRUN` interface is a released API.
 As the name implies, you can implement this interface to run an ABAP class.
 In ADT you can do this with *F9*.
 Of course, the example below will not run.
 The class cannot be activated because of the syntax errors.
 Note: To output the content of data objects, you can use `out->write( ... ).` in the `main` method.
     > - About the errros/warnings:
     >   - The first two ABAP SQL statements select from demo database tables.
 The first is a demo table provided by SAP.
-This table is not directly accessible in ABAP Cloud (unlike in on-premise systems) and therefore cannot be used as a data source to select from.
+This table is not directly accessible in ABAP Cloud (unlike in classic ABAP) and therefore cannot be used as a data source to select from.
 The second one is a database table from the ABAP cheat sheet GitHub repository.
 If you have imported the repository into the system, you can use it as a data source.
     >   - The next set of ABAP SQL statements are dynamic statements.
 This is just to emphasize that you should be careful with dynamic statements.
 You will not get a syntax error at compile time.
 You can try out the following: Comment out all code except the lines with the dynamic statements, activate the code and run the class with `F9`.
 The result is a [runtime error](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenruntime_error_glosry.htm) because you cannot select from the data source.
-    >   - The examples for deprecated and invalid syntax in ABAP for Cloud Development include the invalid statement `MOVE ...
-TO` and others.
+    >   - Examples for deprecated and invalid syntax in ABAP for Cloud Development are included.
+Among them, the invalid statement `MOVE ...
+TO` and others which are just included for demonstration purposes.
 To set breakpoints in ADT, double-click the area to the left of the code line number.

     ```abap
     CLASS zcl_demo_abap_temp DEFINITION